okanince/TACE_Study/ReadMe.md

 Hey!
 Thanks for coming!

-This is the code that the authors used for analysis in the article "Machine Learning Models in Prediction of Treatment Response After TACE with Clinicoradiomics Features from Multiparametric MRI Images"
+This is the code that the authors used for analysis in the article "Machine Learning Models in Prediction of Treatment Response After Chemoembolization with MRI Clinicoradiomics Features"

 Please do not hesitate to contact me if you have any questions!